The ME and CFS Information Page

 New Research Links CFS to an Enterovirus in the Gastrointestinal system

 "New research links chronic fatigue syndrome to a particular type of virus that resides in the stomach," By CARLA WILLIAMS, ABC News Medical Unit, 13 September 2007.
 You can read the story here.
 There were also articles in the BBC, CBC, London papers, and the Washington Post.
 Drs.
 John and Andrew Chia found high levels of enteroviruses (polio or coxsackie type viruses) in 82 percent of 165 patients diagnosed with CFS, after analyzing samples of stomach tissue taken through endoscopies.
 For decades M.E. researchers have followed evidence that enteroviruses are a major culprit in that disease, and this research would seem to confirm that.
-Other research on the virus HHV-6A and M.E./CFS can be found at the HHV-6 Foundation.
-Research on the 37kDA RNase-L immune defect would suggest that patients might be susceptible to more than one virus.
-It is not yet clear which causes what - but the body of evidence mounting towards a combination of immune defects and viral assaults is sufficiently strong that it should not continue to be ignored by the mainstream medical community.
-This finding should also lead to treatments for patients; the authors suggested antivirals might be of use.
+Other research on the virus HHV-6A and M.E./CFS can be found at the HHV-6 Foundation

 The Classic Definition of M.E.